digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/security.rst

 This caching mechanism enables similar transactions involving the same participants to make use of the cached information, thereby acquiring the session key without necessitating asymmetric key operations for each transaction.

 :warning: Using session keys can improve overall performance, but increases the impact of a key compromise.
 With session keys enabled and a session key compromised an attacker could decrypt all (subsequent) views for an informee group until that session key is rotated.
-Without session keys and a compromised view seed an attacker could only decrypt that view and its subviews.
+Without session keys and a compromised view seed an attacker could only decrypt that view (including subviews).
 It is possible to either disable caching or adjust the session key rotation time using the Canton configuration file.

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/resources/session-key-cache.conf
    :language: none